rmccrear/guided-lessons-lv-4/public/data/persistence-with-supabase.md

 # Persistence with Supabase

-## Manage Data — From Memory to Database
+## Understanding: Manage Data — From Memory to Database CHANGE

 **User Story:** As a developer, I want to store my application data in a real database so that it survives server restarts and scales with my users.